 Make Yourself a Postpartum Survival Kit

-Postpartum pads are just one of the things you’ll be glad to have around once your baby is safely delivered and in your arms.
-In the weeks leading up to the big day, spend some time putting together a hospital bag to have with you during delivery, as well as a postpartum kit of little essentials waiting for you when you return from the hospital.
+Postpartum pads are one of the many things you’ll be glad to have around once your baby is safely delivered and in your arms.
+In the weeks leading up to the big day, spend some time putting together a hospital bag to have with you during delivery.
+It will also be helpful to prepare a postpartum kit of essentials for when you return home from the hospital.

-For your hospital bag, choose a large tote and pack it ahead of time, ready to grab when you need it.
-You can easily add things as you think of them, but consider including comfortable pajamas, a belly wrap, some lovely new toiletries, breast pads, nipple cream, soft nursing bras and of course clothing and essentials for the little one.
+For your hospital bag, choose a large tote and pack it ahead of time so it’s ready to grab when you need it.
+Consider including comfortable pajamas, a belly wrap, some lovely new toiletries, breast pads, nipple cream, soft nursing bras, clothing, and essentials for your baby.

 On your return home though, the real recovery begins.
-A great postpartum survival kit will make you feel cared for, and put you in the right state of mind to heal, recover and bond with your baby.
-Some things to include:
+A great postpartum survival kit will make you feel cared for and will put you in the right state of mind to heal, recover, and bond with your baby.

 - Peri bottle: You’ll be feeling pretty tender for a while, and wiping with ordinary toilet paper can be painful.
-A little bottle that gently squirts water will help you stay clean and fresh without aggravating any stitches, if you have them.
-Also consider some gentle wet wipes.
+A peri bottle gently squirts water to help you stay clean and fresh without aggravating any stitches.
+Gentle cleansing wipes are also useful.

 - Haemorrhoid cream: It’s not fair, but it’s a fact.
-Chances are you’ll develop a few, and you’ll want something to soothe and relieve this less-than-glamorous side effect of childbirth.
+25 to 30 percent of women end up dealing with hemorrhoids after their baby is born (4).
+You’ll want something to soothe and relieve this less-than-glamorous side effect of childbirth.
 Witch hazel is a great natural alternative.

 - Nipple TLC: Have plenty of nipple pads, nipple cream, and lotion on hand, plus a few good quality nursing bras.

-- Numbing spray: Some moms take time to get back to normal after a traumatic birth, but fortunately there are medicated wipes and numbing sprays to take the sting out of recovery.
-Make sure you have painkillers on hand, too.
+- Numbing spray: Some moms take time to get back to normal after a traumatic birth, but fortunately, there are medicated wipes and numbing sprays to take the sting out of recovery.

-- Large maternity panties: For a few days, you might appreciate the support of large, full coverage, mesh maternity pants, especially if you’re dealing with a giant postpartum pad.
+- Large maternity panties: For a few days, you might appreciate the support of large, full coverage, mesh maternity underwear, especially if you’re dealing with a giant postpartum pad.

 - Laxatives: Postpartum healing can be crappy except, ironically, when it isn’t.
-No need to say more about this; just make sure you have something on hand when/if you need it.
+Many women experience postpartum constipation (5).
+It’s a good idea to have laxatives or stool softeners on hand in case you need them.

-- Treats: Childbirth is physically draining, but it’s also hard emotionally.
+- Treats: Childbirth is physically draining, but it can also be emotionally difficult.
 While your body is reeling, take care of your heart and mind, too.
-A luxury scented candle, some gorgeous silk pajamas, a pretty new hair clip or some soothing herbal tea all go a long way to making you feel pampered and ready to get back into life again.
+A luxury scented candle, some gorgeous silk pajamas, a pretty new hair clip, or some soothing herbal tea can go a long way to making you feel pampered and ready to start your new life as a mom.